 The UK Government has, over the past few years, substantially revised the tax rules relating to the ownership of residential property in the United Kingdom held indirectly by non-domiciled individuals or excluded property trusts.

-The UK government continues to focus on the taxation of high value residential real estate particularly where such assets are held indirectly or by non-UK resident and/or domiciled individuals.
-The recent changes together with the 2015 Summer Budget proposals have a number of practical implications for those who purchase, hold or sell UK property.
+The UK government continues to focus on the taxation of commercial and residential real estate particularly where such assets are held indirectly or by non-UK resident and/or domiciled individuals.
+The recent changes have a number of practical implications for those who purchase, hold or sell UK property.
 If you are a foreign domicile person and you have residential property in the United Kingdom, whether or not it is occupied by you, your family or paying tenants, proposed changes to the UK's inheritance tax regime may mean that it is time to review your current arrangements with respect to that property.
 This is particularly so if the property is held through an offshore company or trust.

-This article explains the issues and suggests options that may be appropriate for your personal wealth and succession planning.
+This article explains some of the issues and suggests options that may be appropriate for your personal wealth and succession planning.

 Why is this relevant?

-In brief, the announcements made last summer relate to the intention to bring all UK residential property held directly or indirectly by foreign domiciled persons into charge for IHT purposes on the occurrence of a “chargeable event”.
+In brief, some of the changes bring all UK residential property held directly or indirectly by foreign domiciled persons into charge for IHT purposes on the occurrence of a “chargeable event”.
 This includes residential property held through offshore companies.
 A “chargeable event” includes: